Previous page Next page Table of contents Print Close

 Companies and partnerships: the total number of companies and partnerships contains both the number of companies with legal entity and the number of partnerships without legal entity.
 The definition "companies and partnerships" contains all enterprises except entrepreneurs.

-Real births of enterprises: an enterprise is considered a real new enterprise if it is active in a given year and was not active in the previous two years.
-An enterprise birth with a predecessor is not counted as a real birth.
+Newly born enterprises: an enterprise is considered newly born if it is active in the given year and was not active in the previous two years, and does not have an active legal predecessor enterprise either.

-Real deaths of enterprises: an enterprise is considered to have had a real death in a given year if it ceased its activities and is not reactivated within two years.
-An enterprise death with a successor is not counted as a real death.
+Dead enterprises: an enterprise is considered to be dead in a given year if it is ceased its activities and is not reactivated within two years, and does not have an active legal successor enterprise either.

 High-growth enterprises: an enterprise with average annualised growth in number of employees greater than 10% per year of a three-year period and having at least 10 employees in the beginning of the growth.